openqda/user-docs/docs/intro.md

 ## Manage your project

-You are now in the project tab of OpenQDA.
-Here you can change the project name, project description and even delete your project.
+OpenQDA is organized in four different tabs oriented on the workflow of a typical QDA project.
+Those tabs are "Project", "Preparation", "Coding" and "Analysis", and you find them at the top of your screen.
+When you create a new project, you will find yourself at first in the "Project" tab of OpenQDA.
+Here, in the **Overview** you can update the project name or project description of your project and even delete your project.

 In the sub tab **Collaboration** you can set up your project to work with others.
 We skip this part for now.

 In the sub tab **Codebook** you can manage different codebooks, share, reuse and import codebooks from other people.
-We skip this part also.
+To create an empty codebook for your project, simply enter a name and optionally a description and click the blue "Create" button.

+> :bulb: **Tip:** OpenQDA gives you the option to share your codebooks with other users of the platform.
+To do so, click the little checkbox next to "Shared with public" when creating your codebook.
+It will then appear in the **Public Codebooks** section and others can import a copy of it into their projects.
+This will not have any effect on the codebook in *your* project.

 In the sub tab **History** you see a full log of all actions within the project.

-BTW, if you want to edit your profile picture, click on the profile picture in the right upper corner, right now it should be your initials, and select profile.
-Now you can select a new photo for your profile, change your name or password.
+> :bulb: **Tip:** BTW, if you want to edit your profile picture, click on the profile picture in the upper right corner of the screen (at the moment it should just be your initials) and select "Profile".
+Now you can select a new photo for your profile by uploading it from your hard drive.
+You can also change your name or password..

 ## Upload and prepare a text file